florianfesti/boxes/documentation/src/api_examples.rst

 .. autoclass:: boxes.generators.bintray.BinFrontEdge

-The ``hi`` (height of inner walls) argument was removed although the variable is still used internally - out of lazyness.
+The ``hi`` (height of inner walls) argument was removed although the variable is still used internally - out of laziness.

 To complete the bin the front walls are added.
 Follow up patches then switched the slots between the vertical and horizontal walls to have